 It makes a great breakfast and an awesome snack.
-I find that the eggs at Taiwan 7-11 stores are a bit saltier than the local places that sell tea eggs, but if you like the soy sauce flavour, then you have to try the tea eggs at 7-11.
+I find that the eggs at Taiwan 7/11 stores are a bit saltier than the local places that sell tea eggs, but if you like the soy sauce flavour, you have to try the tea eggs at the 7-11 convenience store.

 It costs NT$10 an egg.
 It is one of the most inexpensive 7-11 food.